-Unit 202 Principles of building construction, information and communication
+Unit 202/602 Principles of building construction, information and communication

+UAN: Y/504/6999

+Level: 2

+Credit value: 6

+GLH: 55

+Endorsement by a sector or regulatory body: This unit is endorsed by Construction Skills, the Sector Skills Council for the construction industry.

-Level: 5 Credit value: 6 Aim: The aim of this unit is to provide the learner with the knowledge of building methods and construction technology in relation to: understanding a range of building materials used within the construction industry and their suitability to the construction of modern buildings source relevant information and apply it to relevant tasks calculating the resources from required drawings and specifications.
-Learning outcome The learner will: 1. understand how to sele ect types of building information.
+Aim: The aim of this unit is to provide the learner with the knowledge of building methods and construction technology in relation to: understanding a range of building materials used within the construction industry and their suitability to the construction of modern buildings source relevant information and apply it to relevant tasks calculating the resources from required drawings and specifications.

+10. understand how to select types of building information.

-- 1.1 interpret information sources used in construction - 1.2 interpret scale, symbols and hatchings on a working drawing - 1.3 explain the purpose of benchmarks used in construction.
+- 10.1 interpret information sources used in construction - 10.2 interpret scale, symbols and hatchings on a working drawing - 10.3 explain the purpose of benchmarks used in construction.